fyne-io/developer.fyne.io/tutorial/custom-layout.md

 ---
 layout: page
-title: Building a Layout
+title: Building a Custom Layout
----

-## Build a Custom Layout
 ---

 In a Fyne application each `Container` arranges it's child elements using a simple layout algorithm.